Coherence of Augmented Iwasawa Algebras: Non-coherence for two groups

 \section{Non-coherence for two groups}

+For the rest of this article, let $k$ be a perfect field of characteristic $p$, given the discrete topology (so $k$ is pseudocompact).
+For example, $k$ may be a finite extension or an algebraic closure of $\mathbb{F}_p$.\\

 In this section we show that the augmented Iwasawa algebras of two particular $p$-adic Lie groups are not coherent.
-These examples are crucial in proving our characterisation of when augmented Iwasawa algebras are coherent in Theorem \ref{Main result general coherence thm}.\\
+These examples are crucial in proving our characterisation of when augmented Iwasawa algebras are coherent in Theorem \ref{Main result general coherence thm}.\\ Throughout, let $F$ be a finite extension of $\mathbb{Q}_p$ of degree $n$, with discrete valuation $v_F: F^\times \rightarrow \mathbb{Z}$, and ring of integers $\mathcal{O}_F$.